 If you are interested in reading more about the importance of consistency in web design, here are some useful links:

 Why not evaluate how your users interact with your web site and conduct some usability testing?
-Our agency can conduct tests with external users, where using as a fresh pair of eyes, can point out issues and inconsistencies in your web design which could be causing frustration.
+Our web design agency can conduct tests with external users, where using as a fresh pair of eyes, can point out issues and inconsistencies in your web design which could be causing frustration.

 Our mantra is “continuous improvement” – learn, evolve and change – in all aspects of our work, not just our web design.